About Watch MovementsCopyright © David Boettcher 2005 - 2024 all rights reserved.

 Cylinder escapement from Saunier

 The plan view Fig. 2 shows how the escapement works.
 The figure shows a series of actions by showing the cylinder in white adjacent to successive teeth of the escape wheel; in reality of course the cylinder turns back and forth in one place while the escape wheel ticks round.
 The different steps are labelled with red numbers.

-At step 1 the balance is turning clockwise and the lip of the cut out in the cylinder is receiving impulse from the inclined face of an escape wheel tooth as it enters the cylinder.
+At step 1 the balance is turning clockwise and the lip of the cut out in the cylinder is being pushed by the inclined face of an escape wheel tooth.
+This push on the cylinder gives energy to the balance to keep it swinging.
 Step 2 shows the same tooth locked against the inside of the cylinder.
 Step 3 shows how the tooth remains locked as the balance swings to its full amplitude, and then in step 4 the balance begins its swing back anticlockwise.
 In step 5 the tooth begins its escape from the cylinder.
-Step 6 shows how the inclined face of the escaping tooth gives impulse to the cylinder.
+Step 6 shows how the inclined face of the escaping tooth gives a push to the cylinder in the opposite direction to step 1, again giving energy to the balance to keep it swinging.